been-jamming/CORE/docs/connectives.rst

 Connective Precedence
 ---------------------

-Connectives are assiciated according to precedence.
+Connectives are associated according to precedence.
 Connectives are in the following list in order from highest precedence to lowest precedence:

 #. ``&``
 #. ``|``